Fertility after gestational trophoblastic disease

 Your fertility after GTD

-It is important not to get pregnant for a period of time after you have had GTD.
-It is possible get pregnant even before your periods have returned to normal.
-So you should follow the advice about contraception from your specialist team.
-If you do get pregnant before your team tell you it is safe, you should tell them straight away.
+It is important not to get pregnant for some time after you have had GTD.
+It is possible to get pregnant even before your periods have returned to normal.
+You should follow the advice about contraception from your specialist team.
+If you do get pregnant before your team tells you it is safe, you should let them know straight away.

-You won’t be able to have children if you need to have your womb removed (a hysterectomy).
-But it is very rare to have this type of surgery for GTD.
+You won’t be able to have children if you need to have your womb Open a glossary item removed (a hysterectomy).
+But this type of surgery is not very common for GTD.
 When planning your treatment, your doctor will talk to you about a hysterectomy if they think it might be necessary.

 Getting pregnant again after GTD